 Prosperity gospel preachers preach the opposite of what Jesus preached about the pursuit of money and earthly riches.
 While Jesus encouraged the pursuit of heavenly treasure (Matthew 6:19-21; Luke 12:15) – in contrast these false teachers encourage the pursuit of worldly wealth and riches on this earth.

 In 1 Timothy 6:5,9-11 Paul warned Timothy about such men like prosperity gospel preachers.
 Paul said that these men who were of “corrupt mind” supposed godliness was a means of (material) gain and their desire for riches was a trap that brought them “into ruin and destruction” (vs 9).

-Jesus said the following: Then Jesus said to His disciples, “Assuredly, I say to you that it is hard for a rich man to enter the kingdom of heaven.
-24 And again I say to you, it is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God.” – Matthew 19:23-24 NKJV
+In Matthew 19:23-24 Jesus says the following: “Assuredly, I say to you that it is hard for a rich man to enter the kingdom of heaven.
+24 And again I say to you, it is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God.”

 The most important issues to learn about the prosperity gospel are the following: